fusion809/fusion809.github.io-old3/_posts/2016/02/PMS/DNF/dnf.md

 it also has support for use of wildcard operators.
 For example:

 {% include Code/coder.html line1="dnf install kernel&#8727;" %}

 will attempt (not necessarily succeeding though, in the case of package conflicts) all packages that's name begins with the word "kernel".
-This can be helpful and time-saving when one wishes to install all subpackages of a package (e.g., the `-devel`, `-doc`, *etc.* subpackages).
+This can be helpful and time-saving when one wishes to install all subpackages of a package (e.g. the `-devel`, `-doc`, *etc.* subpackages).

 ### Speed
 Running {% include Code/coders.html line1="time dnf install -y vim-common" %} returns: